What’s a Good Email Open Rate and How You Can Improve Yours

 For a better benchmark to measure against, you’ll probably want to narrow your scope to the average open rates for your particular industry.

-Here’s a selection of the average open and click rates for Constant Contact customers by industry (as of March 2019):
+Here’s a selection of the average open, click, and bounce rates from Constant Contact’s data:

 These statistics are a good starting point, but remember that no two email lists are the same, even in the same industry.
-The way you’re going to get the most benefit from analyzing your email marketing statistics is by benchmarking and tracking your own email open rates and other statistics.
+You’ll get the most benefit by analyzing your own email marketing statistics.
+You’ll then be able to track your open rate successes and challenges.

-That way, you’ll be able to see what works (and what doesn’t) for your own email list.
+That way, you’ll be able to see what works and what doesn’t for your own email list.
+Only then can you develop an improved email marketing strategy and start seeing higher open rates.

-Even when you know the average open rates for your industry, you can’t set a truly realistic goal for your email open rates without benchmarking your current results.
+Even when you know the industry benchmarks, you can’t set a truly realistic goal for your email open rates without understanding your current results.

-Follow these 5 steps to benchmark your own email open rates:
+Follow these 5 steps to track and interpret your own email open rates:

-Step 1: Chart Your Open Rates from the Past 1-4 Quarters
+Step 1: Chart Your Open Rates from the Past Year

-Here’s an example of how you might chart your open rates and click rates by quarter:
+Here’s an example of how you might chart your open rates by month for a given year, so you can see an overview:

 Step 2: Establish Your Average Open Rate

-Now, you can calculate your average open rate (and averages for other statistics) over the past 1-4 quarters.
+Now, you can calculate your average open rate over the past year.

 To calculate your average open rate during a specific period, add up all of your individual open rates, and divide by the total number of emails sent during that period.